deeprjs/deepr/README.md

 }
 ```

-Say the `movies` method takes a single argument: an object that includes a key called `filter` used to specify the query search criteria and a key called `limit`.

-The `()` key allows us to pass all parameters, while `=>` is used to define what to do with the result of the method call.
+The `()` key allows to pass parameters to the `movies` method, and `=>` is used to specify what to do with the result of the execution.

-As in a previous example, we are using the array bracket `[]` to process the collection elements.
+As before, we are using the array bracket `[]` to process the collection elements.

-We get the following results:
+We get the following result:

 ```json
 {